hikaru90/eileen/README.md

 WantedBy=multi-user.target
 ```

-Those should now run on server start and restart if it goes down.
+Those should now run on server start and restart if it restarts.